Did you know there are two types of blueberries: wild and cultivated?!

 OMT, no likey!

-So tell me: Did you know there was a difference between wild and cultivate blueberries?
+So tell me: Did you know there was a difference between wild vs cultivate blueberries nutrition?

 Happy snacking, smoothie-makin’ and baking, y’all!